crisgdn/cristine_chatapp/README.md

 Node.js and NPM (Node Package Manager) installed on your system.

 ### Installation
-1.Clone the repository to your local machine:
+1. Clone the repository to your local machine:
 ```
 git clone https://github.com/your-username/live-chat-app.git
 ```

-2.Install the dependencies:
+2. Install the dependencies:
 ```
 cd live-chat-app
 npm install
 ```

-3.Start the server:
+3. Start the server:
 ```
 npm run start
 ```

-4.Open the app in your browser:
+4. Open the app in your browser:
 ```
 http://localhost:3000
 ```